 - are prone to infestations of pests

-- have wastes, either solid or liquid which cannot be removed effectively
+- have wasted, either solid or liquid which cannot be removed effectively

 Design and layout of food establishment [and equipment]

 The internal design and layout of food establishments and equipment should permit good food hygiene practices, permit adequate maintenance and cleaning, and protect from cross-contamination.